-fatherThe recent passing of my father caused me to reflect on my life with my parents.
+The recent passing of my father caused me to reflect on my life with my parents.
 My father devoted his life to the Navy, and unwittingly, so did my mother.
 In honor of Memorial Day and my father’s service, here’s a piece I wrote for his funeral.
 Please read through to the end.

 In many ways my life began and ended in Monterey, book-ended by the lives of my parents.
 As a child, I walked the sugar-white beaches of Carmel holding my mother’s hand.
-On those crystalline sands, I shared my mother’s hopes and sweet dreams.
+On those crystalline sands, I learned to share my mother’s hopes and sweet dreams.
 We lived in Camelot and sang Puff the Magic Dragon.
-In the late 1950s, my mother Millie was a young housewife and had high aspirations for herself and her family.
+In the late 1950s, my mother Millie was a young housewife and had high aspirations for herself and her young family.
 She met my father, Gene, during the Korean war before his six-month deployment on the USS Princeton.
-After flying 50 combat missions he returned, they were married and had two boys, my older brother Craig and me.
+After flying 50 combat missions he returned, they were married, and had two boys, my older brother Craig and me.
 In Carmel, they were enjoying the peacetime while my father completed his MS degree in Aeronautical Engineering at the Naval Postgraduate School.
 The times were changing and my mother had thoughts of a career after raising us boys and a life outside of the grueling Navy lifestyle my father loved.
 Like the white sands under our feet, the future was bright.

 But the Vietnam War pulled us away from those bright beaches and my mother’s dreams as my father began his meteoric rise through the ranks of the Navy.
 As an aviator his duties grew to include squadron XO, then CO, then CAG (Commander Air Group).
 As the air war escalated in the mid-1960s he flew over 259 combat missions in Vietnam before moving into aviation command.

-On top of that, as my father’s responsibilities grew, so did my mother’s, and she faced the reality of watching the Navy car driving down the street with the chaplain in the back.
+On top of that, as my father’s responsibilities grew, so did my mother’s, and she faced the reality of watching for the Navy car with the chaplain in the back.
 We lost many friends in those days and it was her job to console those who lost their husbands while carrying her own fears about my father.
 For decades she carried the banner for MIAs and POWs; the ultimate horror for military families.
 Navy families are tight and supportive, connected by a crisscrossing of moves and overlapping lives.
 But those were long difficult years.

-After she passed away I realized I still didn’t know my father, at least not in a personal sense.
+After she passed away I realized I really didn’t know my father, at least not in a personal sense.
 For most of my life, he was gone or absent and had become a stoic figure in my mind, like the lone stout oak on the top of a hill: rough, rigid, and surrounded by thorny leaves.
 He was impenetrable and unapproachable.
 He’d didn’t talk about the war unless asked, his phone calls set records for brevity, and it was difficult to find common ground for a discussion.
 Sports were neutral ground but the trials of our naval life were off limits.
 He was from another generation, old school, and he still maintained order and a military crispness to everything in his life.

 He was like a dark oak on the hillside in dawn’s fog-shrouded moments with nourishing water falling off its thorny leaves.
-He stood stiff through fierce winter storms with sturdy pillars.
-He helped bring the spring into our lives just like bright yellow poppies and blue lupines erupting in a celebration of life under an oak’s long limbs.
-Like an old tree in a grassy meadow, I finally saw that inside that stout oak was a heart of gold.
-Inside I saw a man standing proud, tall, and quiet, and strong for his family and his country.
+He was the oak that stood strong with sturdy pillars through fierce winter storms.
+Standing all alone he helped bring forth the spring into our lives like the bright yellow poppies and blue lupines erupting in a celebration of life under an oak’s long limbs.
+I finally saw that inside that stout oak was a heart of gold.
+Inside I saw a man standing proud, tall, and strong for his family and his country.